Uzbekistan: Economy

 Agriculture employs 27% of Uzbekistan's labour force and contributes 17.4% of its GDP (2012 data).
 Cultivable land is 4.4 million hectares, or about 10% of Uzbekistan's total area.
 While official unemployment is very low, underemployment – especially in rural areas – is estimated to be at least 20%.
 Cotton production in Uzbekistan is important to the national economy of the country.
 Uzbek cotton is even used to make banknotes in South Korea.
+Uzbek cotton exports have become the cause of a scandal related to the Russian-Ukrainian war and sanctions imposed on the Russian military industry.
+According to the Organized Crime and Corruption Reporting Project (OCCRP), Vlast, and iStories, after 24 February 2022, Uzbekistan significantly increased its exports of cotton pulp and nitrocellulose to Russia, key components for the manufacture of explosives and gunpowder.
+According to Ekonomichna Pravda, at least two large Uzbek exporters have been working with Russian military-industrial complex enterprises.
+Documents from the Federal Tax Service of the Russian Federation confirm that at least three Russian companies - Bina Group, Khimtrade, and Lenakhim - sold imported cotton pulp in Russia to military plants under US sanctions.

 The country has a considerable production of carrots as well.
 The use of child labour in Uzbekistan has led several companies, including Tesco, C&A, Marks & Spencer, Gap, and H&M, to boycott Uzbek cotton.

 Facing a multitude of economic challenges upon acquiring independence, the government adopted an evolutionary reform strategy, with an emphasis on state control, reduction of imports and self-sufficiency in energy.
 Since 1994, the state-controlled media have repeatedly proclaimed the success of this "Uzbekistan Economic Model" and suggested that it is a unique example of a smooth transition to the market economy while avoiding shock, pauperism and stagnation.
-As of 2019, Uzbekistan's economy is one of the most diversified in Central Asia what makes the country an attractive economic partner for China.
+As of 2019, Uzbekistan's economy is one of the most diversified in Central Asia which makes the country an attractive economic partner for China.

 The gradualist reform strategy has involved postponing significant macroeconomic and structural reforms.
 The state in the hands of the bureaucracy has remained a dominant influence in the economy.
-Corruption permeates the society and grows more rampant over time: Uzbekistan's 2005 Corruption Perception Index was 137 out of 159 countries, whereas in 2007 Uzbekistan was 175th out of 179 countries.
-A February 2006 report on the country by the International Crisis Group suggests that revenues earned from key exports, especially cotton, gold, corn and increasingly gas, are distributed among a very small circle of the ruling elite, with little or no benefit for the populace at large.
+Corruption permeates the society and grows more rampant over time.
+A February 2006 report by the International Crisis Group suggests that revenues earned from key exports, especially cotton, gold, maize and increasingly gas, are distributed among a very small circle of the ruling elite, with little or no benefit for the populace at large.
 The early-2010s high-profile corruption scandals involving government contracts and large international companies, notably TeliaSonera, have shown that businesses are particularly vulnerable to corruption when operating in Uzbekistan.